kainjow/Mustache/README.md

 For Linux and OS X:

     make

+Older versions of OS X may need to build with `make tests_mac`

 For Visual Studio 2013 (CMake 2.8+ required) open a Visual Studio Command Prompt, then: